BashConf/Call-for-Proposals/README.md

 * We already have created issues and labels for you.
 You can take help to understand and create you own labels too !

+## Still not able to create an Issue ? no worries..
+* Click on this form button as link to fill google forms -> [form](https://forms.gle/LEfLHvNCbqPid7SR8)

 ## When is the last date to submit ?